Wax (rapper): Independent venture

 Wax and Herbal T released their first album together, Grizzly Season, under AGP Records in 2006.

 In 2008, an East Coast producer named EOM (Elements of Music) and Wax collaborated on a song called "The Adventures of Larry and Tina," written by Wax and produced by EOM.
-Eventually, they recorded an album, Liquid Courage, at the end of 2008.
-In 2010 Wax released Clockwise, a collaborative effort with Dumbfoundead.
+Eventually, they recorded and released a full album together, Liquid Courage, at the end of 2008.
+In 2010 Wax released Clockwise, a collaborative effort with Dumbfoundead and EOM.

 On November 13, 2012, Wax announced a new album entitled "Continue..." that was released January 15, 2013.

 On May 27, 2015, Wax announced that his next studio album would be called "Livin' Foul," and include an extended version of a previously unreleased song, "No Smoking in the House."
 The album was released on October 23, 2015.

 Def Jam Recordings

 In March 2011, Wax announced that he was signed to Def Jam Recordings by Max Gousse when he released a joint venture mixtape called Scrublife hosted by DJ Skee and Dale Firebird.
 EOM, The Fyre Department, Finatik N Zac and Jim Jonsin are featured guest boardworks for the mixtape.
 His lead single is a song called Dispensary Girl and the music video debuted on Entertainment Weekly a day before Scrublife released.
 Wax's debut LP with Def Jam Recordings was hinted to be released in October 2011, but on August 24, 2012, Wax announced on his YouTube channel that he had parted from Def Jam Recordings due to creative differences.